VMjack64/SOC-Homelab/PART13BONUS.md

 PING.exe: The full list of commands:

 I was clueless as to why all these commands targeted this one IP address, so I went and searched it up on Google.
-This is where I discovered another potential target of this malware:
+This is where I discovered another potential ideation of this malware: